marcoramilli/marcoramilli/README.md

   </a>
 </p>

 Hi!
-I am cyber security expert by meaning that I spent all my life in that field, I am an entrepreneur, writer and white-hat hacker.
-I received my PhD on Information Communication Technology from University of Bologna joining University of California at Davis.
-Here on GitHub I'm just a casual coder.
+I am Marco Ramilli ad I invested all my life in working for what is my passion: Cyber Defence.
+I am an entrepreneur, writer and white-hat hacker.
+I received a PhD on Information Communication Technology from University of Bologna joining University of California at Davis.
+On GitHub I'm just a casual coder.
 For knowing more about me, please visit my web-corner [marcoramilli.com](https://marcoramilli.com)

 ## News from Personal Blog
 <!--START_SECTION:feed-->